bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/fermi energy.md

 tags: ["Question","QFormat4"]
 ---
 ### Fermi energy
-The value of the [[fermi level]] at absolute zero temperature (−273.15 °C) is known as the Fermi energy.
+Fermi energy is the value of the [[fermi level]] at absolute zero temperature.
 It is also the maximum kinetic energy an electron can attain at 0K.
-Fermi energy is constant for each solid.
+Fermi energy is constant for each solid, so it is a constant measurable property of a solid.